 Be bold and organize an informal meet and greet with other community members.
 Is your organization considering a major new initiative?
 Solicit advice and feedback about it.
 Through this forum, you’re bound to run across someone who has had experience and can provide guidance.

 Birds Of A Feather

 The NTC Birds of a Feather program is another awesome way to connect with fellow attendees who might have similar interests or missions.
-These are mini mingling events that are held during lunch breaks.
+These mini-mingling events are held during lunch breaks.

 3) Organize A Community Event

 If you’re feeling particularly adventurous, organize your own group around something that interests you.
-Some ideas include: